Author’s Note (Listen to the Voiceover Above) ☝️

 He’s a nice looking young Portuguese man who drives an electric car and chain smokes through his anxiety.

-We’re learning Portuguese so that we can communicate to our drivers, “Stop here please, this is our house.”
+We’re learning Portuguese so that we can say to our drivers, “Stop here please, this is our house.”

 He once gave us chocolates as a gift that melted in our hands during the car ride, and we dashed to the bathroom afterwards to wash, but we were touched by the thought.